puppetlabs/puppet-docs/source/puppet/3.7/reference/future_lang_classes.markdown

     class {'base::linux':}
 {% endhighlight %}

 Resource-like declarations use [resource-like behavior][resource-like].
-(Multiple declarations prohibited; parameters may be overridden at compile-time.)
+(Multiple declarations prohibited; parameters can be overridden at compile-time.)
 You can provide a value for any class parameter by specifying it as resource attribute; any parameters not specified will follow the normal external/default/fail lookup path.

 In addition to class-specific parameters, you can also specify a value for any [metaparameter][metaparameters].
 In such cases, every resource contained in the class will also have that metaparameter: